xiesongpeng/csharp-examination/test1/readme.md

 c3: j3 j2 j1
 ```

-Write a program to help TalentHunt plug in the last gap of matching up the candidates and jobs such that:
+Write a program to help HRM plug in the last gap of matching up the candidates and jobs such that:

 a) all candidates are matched to a job, and vice versa, in a 1-1 relationship,